trainline/webpack-bundle-delta/src/dataSources/README.md

 Every data source should do the following:

 - Create a class extending the [`BaseDataSource`](BaseDataSource.ts):
-  - implement `getCompilationStats()` in the extending base class, failure to do so will cause an error to be thrown.
-Also, use `this.validateCompilationStats` to validate the data before turning it (to ensure the correct webpack stats properties are there)
+  - implement `getCompilationStats()` in the extending base class
+    - Failure to do so will cause an error to be thrown
+    - Use `this.validateCompilationStats` to validate the data (ensuring the correct webpack stats properties are there)
+    - Return the stats
   - make this the default export in the folder's `index.ts` file
 - Implement a `cli.ts` which follows the [`CliProgram`](../CliProgram.ts) interface:
   - Refer to [`commander`'s Action handler (sub)commands](https://github.com/tj/commander.js#action-handler-subcommands) for setting up your command